SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 * Swift 5.2 (5.2.4)
 * Swift 5.3 (beta)

-That adds up to 40 builds per package, but that’s just the beginning.
+That’s up to 32 builds per package, but that’s just the beginning.
 What if there’s a stable release and a beta release?
 The stable version might support Swift 4.2 and higher, and the new beta might drop support for anything less than Swift 5.2.
-Finally, as we also track the status of the default branch, we build for that too.
-Very quickly, we’ve arrived at a place where we might need to run 120 builds *per package*!
-With almost 3,200 packages in the index, that’s a *lot* of potential builds - about 380,000! 😅
+That’s information which would be important when choosing a package, so we need to show it.
+As we also track the status of the default branch, we must build that too, and we’ve quickly arrived at a place where we might need to 96 builds *per package*!
+With almost 3,200 packages in the index, that’s potentially more than 300,000 builds! 😅

 In practice, it’s less than that as some combinations don’t make sense.
 For example, there’s no way to build on Apple Silicon with anything less than Swift 5.3, and most packages don’t have a beta release, but it’s still a *lot* of builds.
 We’ve processed about 200,000 builds as I write this, and we’re still going.